-Width at Top:

-5 inches
+Width at top: 5 inches

-Depth:

-17 to 19 inches
+Depth: 17 to 19 inches

-Minimum Length:

-6 Feet
+Minimum length: 6 feet

-Minimum Width at Bottom:

-5 inches (for 2/3 length)
+Minimum width at bottom: 5 inches (for 2/3 length)

-- \Minimum lengths do not apply to radial curb and closures.
-Types VA-4 curbstones to be set on a radius of one hundred sixty (160) feet or less shall be out to the curve required, unless otherwise directed by the Engineer. - b.
-Finish: Finish and surface dimensions for the several types of curb shall conform to the following requirements: Type VB curb: - (i) Top surface of curbstones shall be sawed to an approximately true plane. - (ii) Exposed arris lines shall be pitched straight and true with no variation from a straight line greater than one-eighth (1/8) of an inch. - (iii) Back surfaces of curbstones shall have no projection for a distance of three (3) inches down from the top, which would exceed a batter of four (4) inches in twelve (12) inches. - (iv) Front face shall be at right angles to the plane of the top and shall be smooth quarry split.
-Drill holes in exposed part of face will not be permitted. - (v) Front face shall have no projections greater than three quarters (3/4) of an inch or depressions greater than one-half (1/2) inch measured from the vertical plane of the face through the top arris line for a distance down from the top of eight (8) inches.
-Remaining distance shall have no projections greater than one (1) inch measured in the same manner. - (vi) Ends of all stones shall be square with the planes of the top and face, and so finished that when stones are placed end to end as closely as possible, no space more than one-half (1/2) inch shall show in the joint for the full width of the top or down on the face for eight (8) inches.
-Remainder of end may break back not over eight (8) inches from the plan of the joint.
+Minimum lengths do not apply to radial curb and closures.
+Type VA-4 curbstones to be set on a radius of 160 feet or less shall be out to the curve required, unless otherwise directed by the Engineer.

+- (2) Finish.
+Finish and surface dimensions for the several types of curb shall conform to the following requirements: Type VB curb: - (a) Top surface of curbstones shall be sawed to an approximately true plane. - (b) Exposed arris lines shall be pitched straight and true with no variation from a straight line greater than 1/8 of an inch. - (c) Back surfaces of curbstones shall have no projection for a distance of three inches down from the top, which would exceed a batter of four inches in 12 inches. - (d) Front face shall be at right angles to the plane of the top and shall be smooth quarry split.
+Drill holes in exposed part of face will not be permitted. - (e) Front face shall have no projections greater than 3/4 of an inch or depressions greater than 1/2 inch measured from the vertical plane of the face through the top arris line for a distance down from the top of eight inches.
+Remaining distance shall have no projections greater than one inch measured in the same manner. - (f) Ends of all stones shall be square with the planes of the top and face and so finished that when stones are placed end to end, as closely as possible, no space more than 1/2 inch shall show in the joint for the full width of the top or down on the face for eight inches.
+Remainder of end may break back not over eight inches from the plane of the joint. - (3) Mortar.
+Mortar for pointing joints shall be composed of equal parts of air-entraining cement and sand with sufficient water to form a workable mixture.
+The materials shall conform to the requirements of ASTM C-91 and C-144. - (4) Setting curbstones. - (a) Curb shall be set at line and grade required, and it shall project seven inches above the shoulder grade or pavement, unless otherwise directed or called for on the plans. - (b) Curbstones for Type VA-4 curb shall not fit closer to each other than 1/8 of an inch; otherwise they shall be fitted together as closely as possible. - (5) Granite curb inlets. - (a) Granite for curb inlets shall meet the requirements of Subsection A. - (b) Curb inlets shall not be less than five feet, 11 inches, or more than six feet, one inch, in length, from 17 inches to 19 inches in depth, and match other curbing in width. - (c) Finish of curb inlets shall meet the requirements of Subsection C. - (d) Mortar shall conform to Subsection B(3). - (e) Pointing shall conform to Subsection B(3)(c).